dmente03/gss/readme.md

 GSS follows [mdo's guidelines](http://codeguide.co/) for HTML and CSS for seamless coding experience.
 Regarding stylesheets, you should pay attention specially for the topics bellow.

 ### Syntax
-- Use soft tabs with two spaces—they're the only way to guarantee code renders the same in any environment.
+- Use soft tabs with two spaces — they're the only way to guarantee code renders the same in any environment.
 - When grouping selectors, keep individual selectors to a single line.
 - Include one space before the opening brace of declaration blocks for legibility.
 - Place closing braces of declaration blocks on a new line.